How Long Can Mustard Last In The Fridge?

 Can expired mustard make you sick?

 Expired mustard is generally safe to consume if it has been stored properly and shows no signs of spoilage.
-However, consuming very old mustard that has been improperly stored could potentially make you sick.
-Always check for visual changes, off smells, or altered taste before consuming expired mustard.
-For more information on food storage safety, visit our article on how long are ribs good in the fridge?.
+Consuming very old mustard that has been improperly stored could potentially make you sick, so always check for visual changes, off smells, or altered taste first.
+For more on food storage safety, see how long are ribs good in the fridge?.

 Can you freeze mustard?

-Freezing mustard is not typically recommended as it can alter the texture and flavor.
-The ingredients in mustard may separate when frozen and thawed, leading to a less desirable consistency.
-If you need to store mustard for an extended period, it's best to keep it in the fridge.
-For additional tips on freezing other foods, check out what fahrenheit should a freezer be? and can you keep hot dogs in the fridge?.
+Freezing mustard is not recommended because it can alter the texture and flavor.
+The ingredients may separate when frozen and thawed, leaving a grainy or watery consistency.
+For long storage, keep mustard in the fridge instead.
+For tips on freezing other foods, see what fahrenheit should a freezer be? and can you keep hot dogs in the fridge?.

 How to tell if mustard has gone bad?